 Since generation bids include a variety of competitive variables measured in units other than dollars, and because manipulation of those bid parameters could be a means for economic withholding in the same manner as manipulation of price parameters, it is appropriate to specify conduct thresholds for those parameters.
-The proposed parameters are based on the recommendations of the Market Advisor, and are comparable to the existing thresholds for the price parameters of bids.
-The Comprehensive Mitigation Filing proposes the addition of new subsections (5) and (6) to § 3.1.2 ("Thresholds for Identifying Economic Withholding") of the Market Mitigation Measures.
+The proposed parameters are based on the recommendations of the Market Advisor, and are comparable to the existing thresholds for the price parameters of bids.27 The Comprehensive Mitigation Filing proposes the addition of new subsections (5) and (6) to § 3.1.2 ("Thresholds for Identifying Economic Withholding") of the Market Mitigation Measures.28

-D. Minimum Bids Required for the Imposition of Mitigation Measures to exercise market power by economic withholding in order to drive up prices, and that scrutiny of bids at such levels for possible mitigation is unlikely to be a beneficial use of the NYISO's resources.
-The NYISO proposes to follow the NYISO Independent Market Advisor's recommendation to incorporate minimum bid exemptions in the Market Mitigation Measures.
+D. Minimum Bids Required for the Imposition of Mitigation Measures

+The size of the New York markets and the generally prevailing price levels leads to the conclusion that bids below certain minimum dollar levels are very unlikely to reflect an attempt to exercise market power by economic withholding in order to drive up prices, and that scrutiny of bids at such levels for possible mitigation is unlikely to be a beneficial use of the NYISO's resources.
+The NYISO proposes to follow the NYISO Independent Market Advisor's recommendation to incorporate minimum bid exemptions in the Market Mitigation Measures.29